 Just check out the ingredient list and you’ll immediately become intrigued!

-- 1 cup red quinoa, rinsed well (or substitute with white quinoa)
+- 1 cup red or white quinoa rinsed well

-- 1 jalapeno chili, de-ribbed and seeded, finely diced
+- 1 jalapeño pepper de-ribbed and seeded, finely diced

 - 1 teaspoon ground cumin

 - ¾ pound Yukon gold potatoes peeled and cut into ¼-inch cubes

 - 3 cups baby spinach finely sliced